hashicorp/packer/website/source/docs/builders/cloudstack.html.md

 -   `hypervisor` (string) - The target hypervisor (e.g. `XenServer`, `KVM`) for the new template.
 This option is required when using `source_iso`.

+-   `eject_iso` (boolean) - If `true`, make a call to the CloudStack API, after loading image to cache requesting to check and detach ISO file (if any) currently attached to a virtual machine.
+Defaults to `false`.
+This option is only available when using `source_iso`.

+-   `eject_iso_delay` (time.Duration) - Configure the duration time to wait, making
+    sure virtual machine is able to finish installing OS before it ejects safely.
+    Requires `eject_iso` set to `true` and this option is only available when using `source_iso`.

 -   `keypair` (string) - The name of the SSH key pair that will be used to access the instance.
 The SSH key pair is assumed to be already available within CloudStack.